grafana/terraform-provider-grafana/docs/resources/team.md

  Defaults to `true`.
 - `members` (Set of String) A set of email addresses corresponding to users who should be given membership to the team.
 Note: users specified here must already exist in Grafana.
+- `org_id` (String) The Organization ID.
+If not set, the Org ID defined in the provider block will be used.

 ### Read-Only